S&M (album): 20th anniversary

-After Kamen's death in 2003, Metallica did not revisit the S&M concept in any further performances or recording work for years.
-However, the band announced on March 18, 2019, that they would hold a concert with the San Francisco Symphony at the Chase Center on September 6 of that year to commemorate the 20th anniversary with a single-night concert, headed by Michael Tilson Thomas as music director.
-They later added a second concert on September 8.
+After Kamen's death in 2003, Metallica did not revisit the S&M concept until 2019, when they performed with the San Francisco Symphony, headed by Michael Tilson Thomas, at the Chase Center on the 6th and the 8th of September.
 The shows included many songs from the original S&M performances, as well as renditions of songs that had been released since then.
 In August, it was announced that a film of the concerts would receive a limited worldwide theatrical release.
 The concert was given a limited release and has grossed over 5.5 million dollars.
 In August 2020, the band released the two 20th anniversary performances as an album, video, and box set entitled S&M2.

 Track listing

 Video release

 Metallica also filmed and released the concert in DVD and VHS with direction by Wayne Isham.
 The VHS set has only the concert video, while the double DVD set has 5.1 sound (also: 2.0 band+orchestra, 2.0 band-only and 2.0 orchestra-only), 41 minute documentary about the concert, and two "No Leaf Clover" music videos: "Slice & Dice" version and the "Maestro Edit".
 The DVD also contains four songs with multi-angles where each band member can be viewed individually: "Of Wolf and Man", "Fuel", "Sad But True", and "Enter Sandman".